duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/2_2_3_old_camera_calib.md

 Requires: You can see the camera image on the laptop.
 The procedure is documented in [](#rc-cam-launched-remotely).

-Requires: You have all the repositories (described in [](#fall2017-git)) cloned properly and you have your environment variables set properly.
+Requires: You have all the repositories cloned properly and you have your environment variables set properly.

 Results: Calibration for the robot camera.